portsoc/hangman-in-branches/README.md

 The JavaScript should be already running.
 Do you see the keyboard or the dashes for the hangman word?

+## Todo

+The user is only expected to guess alphabetical characters (not the symbols or punctuation within the word).
+Therefore we should only hide alphabetical characters from the user and display the rest.

 ## Further Exploration